 SHISEIDO KARAKUSA -A Rhythm Played by Lines-

-The project is composed of two spaces: the street-facing window art and the interior entrance exhibition.
+The project unfolds across two zones: the street-facing window and the interior entrance space.

 ---